- Budget and Finance

 Coordinated by the Office of Undergraduate Admissions, students interested in learning more about transferring to the University are invited to register for Transfer Tuesdays, held monthly.
 Transfer Tuesdays provide opportunities to learn about financial aid, credit transfers, and admissions requirements.
 Students meet with admissions counselors, credit evaluators, and LSA academic advisors.

-All U-M admitted freshmen are invited to attend this one-day program with their parents to learn more about the University and help them to decide if U-M is where they would like to attend college.
+All U-M admitted first-year students are invited to attend this one-day program with their parents to learn more about the University and help them to decide if U-M is where they would like to attend college.
 The program is offered over 20 times, January through April.
-LSA admits attend a multimedia presentation to connect them to LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, Science Learning Center, Language Resource Center, Comprehensive Studies Program, or observe a class.
+LSA admits attend a multimedia presentation to learn more about LSA, followed by opportunities to visit Honors, Residential College, the Michigan Learning Communities, Science Learning Center, Language Resource Center, Comprehensive Studies Program, or observe a class.

 Advising Call In

-Admitted first-year and transfer students may call in on Wednesday nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.
+Admitted first-year students may call in on Wednesday nights in April to speak with an LSA academic advisor prior to making their enrollment decision on May 1.

 Undergraduate Laptop Loan Program